 There were multiple issues that needed fixing after Citra brought SachinVin to the team.
 Settings within the app didn’t save, the button overlay was clipped, and there were many graphical and layout issues as well.
 These issues had to be fixed, then tested, then fixed again, and so on.
 Android is a finicky system to work with.
 So a lot of work had to be put into the app before presenting it to the public.

 In addition to fixing technical issues, Citra also implemented quite a few features that help with performance.
 To list a few, GPU emulation on one of the CPU cores, OpenGL ES tweaks, the ability to use your phone keyboard in games that need it, motion control support, and camera/mic functionality.

 One of the best additions was the ability to use an external gamepad with the app.
 One member of the Citra team realized how many people would want gamepad support, so they worked it in.
 It works with almost all gamepads.
 So if you have one, you won’t have to worry about using pesky touchscreen controls.
 The Citra team even says that if your gamepad doesn’t work, you can reach out to them on their Discord server; they’ll try to figure out what the problem is and get your gamepad working.
 How cool is that!

 It’s clear that the Citra team wants to deliver a fantastic product to fans of Citra on other platforms.
-They are consistently updating the app (at the time of writing this, last update was 8/16/2020).
-Although the app is still in its beta phase, it seems to be working great.
-And you can be sure that even after the app moves out of its beta phase, the Citra team is going to be doing everything they can to improve and enhance the app for its users.
+They are consistently updating the app (at the time of writing this, last update was 9/13/2020).
+Although the app is still in early access, it seems to be working great.
+And you can be sure that even after the app moves out of its this phase, Citra Team is going to be doing everything they can to improve and enhance the emulator for its users.